FlatBallFlyer/ts-koan-for-mongodb/README.md

 ## Contributors

 All contributions are welcome.
 There is a solutions branch, start from there.
 I am aware that this project breaks all kinds of unit testing best practices, we are using a backing service in unit tests after all.
-The jest tests are subject to timing problems, I did my best to minimize the probablilty that would occur.
+The jest tests are subject to timing problems, I did my best to minimize the probablilty that would occur, but the group by and count methods are still vunerable to disruption by other tests.

 ## Knowlege Seekers